yevgenis-shapiro/kubernetes-FlowiseLLM-model/README.md

 ⚙️ Key features:
 ```
 ✅ Visual Builder - Create LLM workflows by connecting blocks (LLM, Prompt, Tools, Database, etc.) in a flow editor
-✅ Powered by LangChain - Every node corresponds to a LangChain component — so you can easily export and run it as code later.
+✅ Powered by LangChain - Every node corresponds to a LangChain component — can easily export and run it as code later.
 ✅ Supports many models:
 OpenAI (GPT-3.5 / GPT-4)
 Anthropic Claude